UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 #### Fleeing

 Running away from a dire situation always requires a successful **DEX** save, as well as a safe destination to run to.
+If you are mounted and your pursuers are not, you automatically succeed at fleeing.

 #### Distractions